siliconcompiler/siliconcompiler/docs/tutorials/remote_soc.rst

 If you run that example as a Python script, it should take approximately 10-15 minutes to run if the servers are not too busy.
 We have not added a RAM macro yet, but this script will build the CPU core with I/O signals placed pseudo-randomly around the edges of the die area.
 Once the job finishes, you should receive a screenshot of your final design, and a report containing metrics related to the build.

-For the full GDS-II results and intermediate build artifacts, you can install the EDA tools on your local system, and run the same Python build script with the `('option', 'remote')` parameter set to `False`.
+For the full GDS-II results and intermediate build artifacts, you can install the EDA tools on your local system, and run the same Python build script with the :keypath:`option, remote` parameter set to ``False``.
 We are not returning the full results during this early beta period because we want to minimize bandwidth, and we believe that the open-source tools/PDKs are currently best suited for rapid prototyping and design exploration.

 Adding an SRAM block
 --------------------